 We know the importance of children experiencing of fresh air, and we get outside as often as the Chicago weather allows.
 We spend time outdoors while walking to local playgrounds, strolling the neighborhood, and playing games in nearby parks.

 Along with our regular curriculum, we provide preschool and toddler summer camp programming as well.
 The toddler and preschool summer camps are a part of our year-round care, but they include a variety of summer-themed activities that allow us to explore and appreciate the outdoors.
 Our mornings are spent at local parks as we bring our curriculum along on our adventures.
 We visit local parks, nearby playgrounds, and the library.
-We go for neighborhood walks as well as visit local attractions including the Lincoln Park Zoo, Botanical Garden, Nature Museum, and our local Fire House.
+We go for neighborhood walks as well as visit local attractions, including the Lincoln Park Zoo, Botanical Garden, Nature Museum, Gallagher Way, and our local Fire House.

 Overall, ChooChoo Chicago provides children with a nurturing, fun, playful home-like environment while still providing excellent early education through play.
 Our program graduates are well-versed in all areas of education, self-confident, and independent.
 They are capable leaders with a broad worldview.
 Most importantly, they are children who have spent years enjoying school and having fun at daycare.